-Rivershore Tower, Howell, Delo and University East Halls are coeducational.
-Smiley Hall and University South are for women only, while McKay Hall and University North house men.
+Howell, Delo and University East Halls are coeducational.
+Smiley Hall is for women only, while McKay Hall houses men.
 In addition, the University has two apartment-style living units: University West and Spartan Arms, both coeducational.

-Opening in the fall of 1986 will be a new \$3.1 million coeducational apartment-style residential complex accommodating 223 students.
+Opening this fall will be a new \$3.1 million coeducational apartment-style residential complex accommodating 223 students.